tomarvashu/automatic-payslip/README.md

 - one PDF payslip
 - one email sent to the employee
 - one Google Sheet row updated from `Pending` to `Sent`

 ---

-## My Role

-I initiated this workflow, defined the business logic, structured the payroll data flow, and actively contributed to the design and refinement of the system.
-Development and implementation were carried out with support from my internal team, while I remained involved in testing, iteration, and execution review.

----